kiba/Writings/fac/chp19_expansion.md

 **Year 3, Day 48**

 You know what?
 I felt absolutely powerless.
 Even if we were to start tomorrow hunting down white fang members.
-It will take decades at most to reduce the White Fang to an absolutely powerless version of themselves.
+It will take decades at least to reduce the White Fang to an absolutely powerless version of themselves.

 **Year 3, Day 49**